analogdevicesinc/aditof_sdk/doc/dragonboard410c/user_guide.md

   - Sometimes the SD card is not read correctly and this prevents the system to boot.
 Reset the system by removing and reapplying power to the DragonBoard410c
   - The SD card is corrupted and this prevents the system from booting.
 Reflash the SD card with the SD card image.
 - The DragonBoard410c restarts after running the ***sudo poweroff*** command
   - This is a frequent issue that prevents the DragonBoard410c to be safely powered off and can lead to the corruption of the SD card.
 The simplest workaround to avoid SD card corruption is to remove the SD card while the system is running and then remove power from the DragonBoard410c.
-The other option is to watch carefully the system power state after runnig the poweroff command and immediately after seing that all the LEDs on the DragonBoard410c have turned off remove the power from the DragonBoard.
+The other option is to watch carefully the system power state after running the poweroff command and immediately after seeing that all the LEDs on the DragonBoard410c have turned off remove the power from the DragonBoard.

 ## Running the evaluation application